tttapa/py-build-cmake/docs/usage/cross-compilation.md

 ```

 Details can be found in `src/py_build_cmake/config/quirks/pyodide.py`.

+Pyodide-specific options can be added in the `[tool.py-build-cmake.pyodide]`
+section of `pyproject.toml`.

 ```{note}
 Current releases of `pyodide-build` have a bug that causes py-build-cmake to be